php-fig/fig-standards/proposed/cache.md

 typically calculated by adding the TTL to the time when an object is stored, but may also be explicitly set with DateTime object.

-    An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.
+    An item with a 300 second TTL stored at 1:30:00 will have an expiration of 1:35:00.

     Implementing Libraries MAY expire an item before its requested Expiration Time,